Reduce Recursive CTE Performance Issues

 Problem Statement

-- Exponential intermediate result growth during recursive expansion
+• Exponential intermediate result growth during recursive expansion when graphs had high-degree hub identifiers.

 Current Implementation Issues